routejs/docs/Routing.md

 In a web application, routing is a process that determines how an application will responds to a particular request.

-Routejs provide simple and robust apis for http routing, routejs support named routing, grouped and host based url routing.
+Routejs provide simple and robust apis for http routing, routejs support object and array based routing, named routing, grouped routing and host based url routing.

 Route definition: